Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/Documentation/SwiftObfuscationLibrary-ImportantTopics.md

 - http://yaml.org/spec/1.2/spec.html#id2759572

 Therefore to deserialize JSON (read JSON from file) the already existing `llvm::yaml` parser is perfectly fine.
 However, the serialization (write JSON to file) cannot be done with `llvm::yaml` because it prints YAML, not JSON.
 Thankfully, the Swift compiler community has provided the tool for JSON serialization (not deserialization) in the `swift::json` namespace.
 It keeps almost the same API as the LLVM YAML parser and therefore is easy to use.
 That's why we're using it.

+# <a name="main-module"></a> Why are we using the main module when working with the compiler instance?

+While setting up the compiler instance it requires that the module name is given.
+All the input files will be parsed as part of this modules.
+All the identifiers from the source code that is written in the input files will also be treated as part of this module.

+That's why when we want to traverse the AST that represents the input Swift source files we're asking the `CompilerInstance` object to give us the main module and then to give the files that are parts of this module.

+# <a name="index"></a> Why do we use index in the symbol walker and collector to index the symbols?

+The symbol walker and collector parses the AST and identifies the symbols in the order of occurrence in the source file.
+This order is persisted across all the files with the static integer representing the symbol index.
+If one symbol's index is smaller than the other's, it's guaranteed that the former symbol was encountered before the latter in the AST traversal.
+This order is kept during the symbol extraction.
+We're sure that when we print the symbols to `Symbols.json`, the deterministic and identifier-agnostic order is preserved.
+This is what makes the [integration testing](./IntegrationTesting.md) possible.